 An SCE (societas cooperativa Europaea) is a European Cooperative Society.
 WeMove is therefore a registered European Cooperative.
 This legal form aims to facilitate cooperatives' cross-border and trans-national activities and is required to unite residents from more than one EU country.
 This means as a legal entity it is recognised at a European level.
 The reason WeMove SCE is registered in Germany is that it needs to be physically based in one EU country, and that process is simpler in Germany than in other countries, but its status is truly European -- just like the work we do.

 For more information on European Cooperative Societies: https://ec.europa.eu/growth/sectors/social-economy/cooperatives/european...

-WeMove SCE is audited by the “Prüfungsverband deutscher Konsum- und Dienstleistungsgenossenschaften”.
-The full audited accounts will soon be made available online.
+WeMove SCE mbH is audited by the “Prüfungsverband deutscher Konsum- und Dienstleistungsgenossenschaften”.

-The financial responsibility of WeMove lies with the Executive Director and the Board of Directors.
-The interim executive director is Christoph Bautz.
-The board of Directors are Blanche Shackleton (United Kingdom), Dr. Alberto Alemanno (Italy), Christoph Bautz (Germany).
+The financial responsibility of WeMove SCE mbH lies with the Executive Director and the Board of Directors.
+The Executive Director is Laura Sullivan.
+The board of Directors are Blanche Shackleton (United Kingdom), Dr. Alberto Alemanno (Italy), Christoph Bautz (Germany) and Magda Stoczkiewicz (Belgium).

 Please note: We have not applied for charitable status for WeMove SCE and therefore do not issue any donation receipts.
 Following this path we thus reduce administrative costs and ensure political independence.
 In Germany, but also even more in many other EU countries, charity law limits the work of citizens’ movements like ours that can often be politically uncomfortable.